Flank/flank/README.md

 # gcloud args match the official gcloud cli
 # https://cloud.google.com/sdk/gcloud/reference/alpha/firebase/test/ios/run
 gcloud:
+  # -- GcloudYml --

+  ## The name of a Google Cloud Storage bucket where raw test results will be stored
   # results-bucket: tmp_flank

+  ## The name of a unique Google Cloud Storage object within the results bucket where raw test results will be stored
+  ## (default: a timestamp with a random suffix).
+  # results-dir: tmp

+  ## Enable video recording during the test.
+Enabled by default, use --no-record-video to disable.
-  record-video: true
+  # record-video: true

+  ## The max time this test execution can run before it is cancelled (default: 15m).
+  ## It does not include any time necessary to prepare and clean up the target device.
+  ## The maximum possible testing time is 30m on physical devices and 60m on virtual devices.
+  ## The TIMEOUT units can be h, m, or s.
+If no unit is given, seconds are assumed.
-  timeout: 30m
+  # timeout: 30m

+  ## Invoke a test asynchronously without waiting for test results.
-  async: false
+  # async: false

+  ## The billing enabled Google Cloud Platform project name to use
   # project: delta-essence-114723

+  ## The history name for your test results (an arbitrary string label; default: the application's label from the APK manifest).
+  ## All tests which use the same history name will have their results grouped together in the Firebase console in a time-ordered test history list.
-  # results-history-name: ios-history
+  # results-history-name: android-history

-  # test and xctestrun-file are the only required args
+  ## Experimental!
+  ## The number of times a TestExecution should be re-attempted if one or more\nof its test cases fail for any reason.
+  ## The maximum number of reruns allowed is 10.
+Default is 0, which implies no reruns.
+  # flaky-test-attempts: 0

+  # -- IosGcloudYml --

+  ## The path to the test package (a zip file containing the iOS app and XCTest files).
+  ## The given path may be in the local filesystem or in Google Cloud Storage using a URL beginning with gs://.
+  ## Note: any .xctestrun file in this zip file will be ignored if --xctestrun-file is specified.
   test: ./src/test/kotlin/ftl/fixtures/tmp/EarlGreyExample.zip

+  ## The path to an .xctestrun file that will override any .xctestrun file contained in the --test package.
+  ## Because the .xctestrun file contains environment variables along with test methods to run and/or ignore,
+  ## this can be useful for customizing or sharding test suites.
+The given path should be in the local filesystem.
+  ## Note: this path should usually be pointing to the xctestrun file within the derived data folder
   xctestrun-file: ./src/test/kotlin/ftl/fixtures/tmp/EarlGreyExampleSwiftTests_iphoneos12.1-arm64e.xctestrun

+  ## The version of Xcode that should be used to run an XCTest.
+  ## Defaults to the latest Xcode version supported in Firebase Test Lab.
+  ## This Xcode version must be supported by all iOS versions selected in the test matrix.
-  xcode-version: 9.2
+  # xcode-version: 10.1

+  ## A list of DIMENSION=VALUE pairs which specify a target device to test against.
+  ## This flag may be repeated to specify multiple devices.
+  ## The four device dimensions are: model, version, locale, and orientation.
-  device:
+  # device:
-    - model: iphone8
+  #  - model: iphone8
-      version: 11.2
+  #   version: 12.0
-      locale: en
+  #   locale: en
-      orientation: portrait
+  #   orientation: portrait
-  # The number of times to retry failed tests.
-Default is 0.
-Max is 10.
-  flaky-test-attempts: 0
+  # - model: iphonex
+  #   version: 12.0
+  #   locale: es_ES
+  #   orientation: landscape

 flank:
+  # -- FlankYml --

-  # test shards - the amount of groups to split the test suite into
+  ## test shards - the amount of groups to split the test suite into
-  # set to -1 to use one shard per test.
+  ## set to -1 to use one shard per test. default: 1
-  testShards: 1
+  # testShards: 1

+  ## shard time - the amount of time tests within a shard should take
+  ## default: -1 (unlimited)
+  ## when testShards is -1 and shardTime is > 0, the shard count will
+  ## be set dynamically based on time.
+  # shardTime: -1

-  # repeat tests - the amount of times to run the tests.
+  ## repeat tests - the amount of times to run the tests.
-  # 1 runs the tests once.
+  ## 1 runs the tests once.
 10 runs all the tests 10x
-  repeatTests: 1
+  # repeatTests: 1

+  ## Google cloud storage path to store the JUnit XML results from the last run.
+  # smartFlankGcsPath: gs://tmp_flank/flank/test_app_ios.xml

+  ## Disables sharding.
+Useful for parameterized tests.
+  # disableSharding: false

-  # always run - these tests are inserted at the beginning of every shard
+  ## always run - these tests are inserted at the beginning of every shard
-  # useful if you need to grant permissions or login before other tests run
+  ## useful if you need to grant permissions or login before other tests run
-  test-targets-always-run:
+  # test-targets-always-run:
+  #   - className/testName

+  ## regex is matched against bucket paths, for example: 2019-01-09_00:18:07.314000_hCMY/shard_0/EarlGreyExampleSwiftTests_iphoneos12.1-arm64e.xctestrun
+  # files-to-download:
-    - a/testGrantPermissions
+  #   - .*\.mp4$

+  # -- IosFlankYml --

-  # test targets - a list of tests to run. omit to run all tests.
+  ## test targets - a list of tests to run. omit to run all tests.
-  test-targets:
+  # test-targets:
-    - b/testBasicSelection
-  # regex is matched against bucket paths, for example: 2019-01-09_00:18:07.314000_hCMY/shard_0/EarlGreyExampleSwiftTests_iphoneos12.1-arm64e.xctestrun
-  files-to-download:
-    - .*\.png$
+  #   - className/testName
 ```

 ### Android example